About Our Wreaths

 The Maine woods are well known for their beauty, wildlife and multitude of natural resources.
 Many people in Maine make their living doing something different each season.
 Come fall, in our area, after the blueberries are picked, its time for Christmas wreath season.
 Tippers gather the balsam from the trees.
 These balsam tips are then made into wreaths and centerpieces.
 Wreath making is still a cottage industry with most wreaths being made at home, then sold to wreath companies who decorate and ship them.
 Millions of wreaths are made here in Maine.
 We support our local wreath makers.

 Christmas wreaths are made from the tips of balsam fir tree branches.
 The tips are usually 12 to 20″ long.
 Sometimes the tips are broken into 2 or 3 pieces.
 Collecting these tips is called tipping.
 The tips are put together in bunches and wired onto a ring to make the wreath.
 A single-faced wreath means that the bunches of balsam are attached to only one side of the wreath ring.
 A double-faced wreath has the bunches of balsam built around both sides of the wreath.
 These wreaths are much fuller and much more desirable.
-Our vehicle (car or truck) wreaths are single faced wreaths.
-All of our other wreaths are double-faced Christmas wreaths at Acadia Wreath Company.
+All of our other wreaths are double-faced Christmas wreaths.

 Cold fall weather causes the branches of the balsam fir trees to set.
 Setting seals the branch’s pores with wax.
 Once the branch is set, the needles will stay on the branch months after cutting.
 If tipping occurs before setting, the wreaths will be brown sticks before Christmas.
 It is usually safe to tip after November first and after a minimum of three consecutive 20-degree-F nights.